Military service: Taiwan

 The Republic of China has had mandatory military service for all males since 1949.
 Females from the outlying islands of Fuchien were also required to serve in a civil defense role, although this requirement has been dropped since the lifting of martial law.
 In October 1999, the mandatory service was shortened from twenty-four months to twenty-two months; from January 2004 it was shortened further to eighteen months, and from 1 January 2006 the duration has decreased to sixteen months.
 The ROC Defense Ministry had announced that should voluntary enlistment reach sufficient numbers, the compulsory service period for draftees will be shortened to fourteen months in 2007, and further to twelve months in 2009.

 ROC nationals with Overseas Chinese status are exempt from service.
 Draftees may also request alternative service, usually in community service areas, although the required service period would be longer than military service.
 Qualified draftees with graduate degrees in the sciences or engineering who pass officer candidate exams may also apply to fulfil their obligations in a national defense service option which involves three months of military training, followed by an officer commission in the reserves and four years working in technical jobs in the defense industry or government research institutions.

 The Ministry of Interior is responsible for administering the National Conscription Agency.

 On 1 August 2008, the Defence Minister announced that from 2014 on, Taiwan would have a purely volunteer professional force.
 However, males who opt not to volunteer will be subjected to three to four-month military training.
 Those who do not have a tertiary education will have a three-month training when reaching military age, whereas those who are receiving tertiary education will have to complete the training in summer vacations.

 Should this policy remain unchanged, although Taiwan will have a purely volunteer professional force, every male will still be conscripted to receive a three- to four-month military training.
 Thus, after 2014, compulsory military service will still remain in practice in Taiwan.

+However, since 2017, the rapid deterioration of People's Republic of China–United States relations has made a concern that the PRC may seek to finalize the current ambiguous status quo of Taiwan Strait dating back to the 1940s with its People's Liberation Army (PLA).
+In December 2022, the government of the Republic of China announced an reinstatement of the mandatory 1 year long active duty military service from January 2024.